scalabw/Mailspring-Theme-Starter/README.md

  Here's how you can install it.

-1. Fork this repo or download the code.
+1. Clone this repo or download the code.

 2. Open Mailspring  and install the theme by going to `Mailspring > Install New Theme...` and selecting the directory.